wonmark/PrimerProject/README.md

 I have completed that portion of the assignment.

-Then there is the portion that Professor Fitzgerald has assigned and that has not been accomplished.
+Then there is the portion that Professor Fitzgerald has assigned.

-What I have done is get the query string, redirect homepage to program, and use external style sheets.
+I have gotten the query string, redirected homepage to program with errors included, and used external style sheets.

-I will continue to cut down this beast until it is done.
+To my knowledge, the project is complete.
+But yet, my knowledge is limited so take it with a grain of salt.

 My homepage is www.csun.edu/~wsc10943 and